James Acaster: Other television

 For Christmas 2017, Acaster starred in a mockumentary short for Sky Arts about turning on the Christmas lights in Kettering, James Acaster's Xmas.

 Alongside Ed Gamble, Lloyd Langford and John Robins, Acaster created The Island (2022), while stuck in New York City due to a snowstorm.
 The panel show was hosted by Tom Allen and saw four comedians competing to create the best desert island.
 It was cancelled after one series on Dave, with critics panning the concept.

 The documentary The Unofficial Science of Home Alone (2022) saw Acaster, along with the comedian Guz Khan, recreate stunts from the movies Home Alone (1990) and Home Alone 2: Lost in New York (1992).
 Alex Brooker interviews actors and crew from the original films.
 Production was initially scheduled for 2021, but the show premiered around Christmas 2022.
 Acaster described being very nervous during the stunts.
 Khan and Acaster had both referenced Home Alone in recent panel show appearances.
 In a three-star review for The Guardian, Stuart Heritage critiqued that the hosts should have been more active participants than "wisecracking observers" led by the engineer Zoe Laughlin.
 Heritage criticised it as inferior to the experimental science programme MythBusters (2003–2018).

 Acaster appeared with Gamble on the fifth series of Celebrity Hunted (2023), which tasked participants with evading "Hunters" around the UK for a fortnight.
 During their appearance they ate in a Michelin starred restaurant, called into Gamble's Radio X programme, and released a video mocking the Hunters.
 Acaster also gave Gamble a tattoo.
 Acaster was caught after goading the Hunters to the Taskmaster house and squirting them with a water gun that he joked contained "piss"; Gamble escaped but was caught soon after.
 In a two-star review, is Emily Baker criticised that the pair and the Hunters all put "very little" effort into the game.

 Acaster is the voice of Armadillo in the English dub of the Italian animated series This World Can't Tear Me Down (2023).

+Acaster is set to appear on the second series of The Celebrity Traitors in autumn 2026.

 As a recurring joke, Acaster announces that it is his birthday every time he appears on the talk show Sunday Brunch.